 - 142 Fatalities in all crises [?]

 Morocco is a transit and destination country for mixed migration flows, mostly from sub-Saharan countries.
 Morocco is also a country of origin for thousands of migrants and asylum seekers trying to reach Europe.?
 Over 41,900 asylum seekers and refugees reached Spain by sea through the Western Mediterranean route during 2021, mainly from Morocco and Algeria.
 Moroccan authorities arrested over 12,200 people attempting to leave the country illegally.

 The total number of migrants in Morocco is unknown.?
 As at 30 September 2021, there were over 15,700 asylum seekers and refugees in the country.?
 Protection, WASH, and health are the key priorities for migrants in Morocco.
 Protection concerns include registration, limited legal assistance, gender-based violence resulting from continued mass arrests, and deportation towards the border.
 Migrants are forced to hide to avoid being arrested.
 The situation is particularly concerning around the Spanish enclaves of Ceuta and Melilla.
 Most migrants in transit to Europe live in informal or overcrowded settlements where they cannot regularly access water and electricity.
 Lack of livelihood opportunities also undermines migrants’ food security. ?

-Morocco is vulnerable to natural hazards such as droughts, floods, earthquakes, windstorms, and landslides, which result in significant economic losses and impact on the livelihoods of people affected.
+Morocco is vulnerable to natural hazards such as droughts, floods, earthquakes, wildfires, and extreme heat, which result in significant economic losses and affect people’s livelihoods.?

 Information Gaps and Needs